starsimhub/starsim/README.rst

 Starsim
 =======

-**Warning!
-Starsim is still in the early stages of development.
-It is being shared solely for transparency and to facilitate collaborative development.
-It is not ready to be used for real research or policy questions.**
+Starsim is an agent-based modeling framework for simulating the spread of diseases among agents via dynamic transmission networks.
+Starsim supports the co-transmission of multiple diseases at once, capturing how they interact biologically and behaviorally.
+Users can also include non-infectious diseases either on their own or as factors affecting infectious diseases.
+Starsim allows detailed modeling of mother-child relationships from conception to study birth-related diseases.
+Additionally, Starsim lets users compare different intervention strategies, like vaccines or treatments, to see their impact through various delivery methods such as mass campaigns or targeted outreach.

-Starsim is an agent-based modeling framework in which users can design and configure simulations of diseases (or other health states) that progress over time within each agent and pass from one agent to the next along dynamic transmission networks.
-The framework explicitly supports co-transmission of multiple pathogens, allowing users to concurrently simulate several diseases while capturing behavioral and biological interactions.
-Non-communicable diseases can be included as well, either as a co-factor for transmissible pathogens or as an independent exploration.
-Detailed modeling of mother-child relationships can be simulated from the timepoint of conception, enabling study of congenital diseases and associated birth outcomes.
-Finally, Starsim facilitates the comparison of one or more intervention scenarios to a baseline scenario in evaluating the impact of various products like vaccines, therapeutics, and novel diagnostics delivered via flexible routes including mass campaigns, screen and treat, and targeted outreach.
+Examples of diseases that have already been implemented in Starsim include sexually transmitted infections (HIV, HPV, syphilis, gonorrhea, and chlamydia, including co-transmission), respiratory infections (tuberculosis and RSV), plus other diseases (Ebola and cholera) and underlying determinants of health (such as malnutrition).

-The framework is appropriate for simulating sexually transmitted infections (including syphilis, gonorrhea, chlamydia, HPV, and HIV, including co-transmission), respiratory infections (like RSV and tuberculosis), and other diseases and underlying determinants (such as Ebola, diabetes, and malnutrition).
+Note: Starsim is part of the same suite of tools as `Covasim <https://covasim.org>`_, `HPVsim <https://hpvsim.org>`_, and `FPsim <https://fpsim.org>`_, which are collectively known as the "Starism suite".

-Starsim is a general-purpose modeling framework that is part of the same suite of tools as `Covasim <https://covasim.org>`_, `HPVsim <https://hpvsim.org>`_, and `FPsim <https://fpsim.org>`_.
+For more information, please see the `documentation <https://docs.starsim.org>`__.

 Requirements